nice-digital/bnf-gatsby/functional-tests/README.md

 ### Build app in Gatsby folder

 4. Create a _.env.development_ file in this _gatsby_ folder and add the required environment variables as defined in [configuration](#configuration).
-5. Run `npm run build:bnf` or `npm run build:bnfc` to build a specific site and skip setting the `GATSBY_SITE` variable.

 ### Configuration